ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-lattice.rst

   ====== =======

   Description
-    The filepath to the state lattice minimum control set graph
+    The filepath to the state lattice minimum control set graph, this will default to a 16 bin, 0.4m turning radius control set located in ``test/`` for basic testing and evaluation.

 :``<name>``.lookup_table_size: